What is Glasswall CDR?

 • PDF

-Article Summary
+Article summary

-Glasswall CDR Process - how it works
+The Glasswall CDR Process

 There are thousands of structures within a document:

+E.g. the SttbTtmbd byte level structure contains a list of embedded fonts within the MS Word .doc file.
 The SttbW6 structure specifies what the embedded font is, where it is located and how it is stored.

 Allow

-The structure remains in the processed document and is logged in the Analysis report as an allowed item
+The structure remains in the processed document and is logged in the analysis report as an allowed item.

 Disallow

-The structure is logged in the Analysis report as an Issue Item.
-The document is marked non-conforming and is not regenerated
+The structure is logged in the analysis report as an issue item.
+The document is marked non-conforming and is not regenerated.

 Sanitize

-The safe, ready to use file is then delivered to the end user.
-Alongside file delivery, an in depth report is provided to the user detailing what changes have been made to the file to ensure it conforms to the required known-good manufacturer's specifications.
-If the file cannot be processed, the reason for this is detailed to the user.
+The safe, usable file is then delivered to the end user along with a detailed report outlining the changes made to ensure it meets the required manufacturer's specifications.
+If the file cannot be processed, the reason is explained to the user.
+All of this occurs within the Glasswall Embedded Engine, typically in less than a second.

 Was this article helpful?